WelbornGroup/Documentation/Rosetta.md

 #SBATCH -t 4:59:00
 #SBATCH -A welbornlab

-~/rosetta/main/source/bin/fixbb.static.macosclangrelease @flags_fixbb > output.txt
+~/rosetta/main/source/bin/fixbb.static.linuxgccrelease @flags_fixbb > output.txt

 ```
-This excutable is for Mac version.
-If you are using Linux version, change the excutable to `fixbb.static.linuxgccrelease`.
+If you are using Mac version, change the excutable to `fixbb.static.macosclangreleaselinuxgccrelease`.